nikostsagk/rasberry_perception/README.md

         return GetDetectorResultsResponse(status=ServiceStatus(OKAY=True), results=detections)
 ```

-When launching the detection server via `rosrun` you can pass in arguments to your custom backend as you would usually.
+When launching the detection server via `rosrun` or `roslaunch` you can pass in arguments to your custom backend as you
-The node will fail if you do not pass any non-default arguments such as `custom_arg1` and `custom_arg2` in the example.
+would usually.
+The node will fail if you do not pass any non-default arguments such as `custom_arg1` and `custom_arg2`
+in the example.

 ```bash
 rosrun rasberry_perception detection_server.py  backend:="CustomBackendName" _custom_arg1:="a1" _custom_arg2:="a2" _default_arg1"="world"